jobjo/popper/docs/tutorial.md

 ## Property-based tests

-A *property-based test* is one that, instead of verifying concrete instances, it verifies that a certain *property* holds for a large number sampled data.
+A *property-based test* is one that, instead of verifying concrete instances, it confirms that a certain *property* holds for a large number sampled data.
 The technique was popularized by the Haskell library [QuickCheck](https://hackage.haskell.org/package/QuickCheck).

 In Popper, there is no fundamental difference between unit tests and property based tests.
-A simple example of the latter is a test that verifies that reversing a list twice results in the same list.
-It can be expressed as follows:
+A concrete example is a test that verifies that reversing a list twice results in the same list.
+Using Popper, it can be expressed as
+follows:

 ```ocaml
 open Sample.Syntax